About PLRB Legal Services

 Environmental Liability Insurance Law Review - Covers the critical and rapidly evolving environmental liability insurance case law.

 Homeowners Liability Insurance Law Review - Reports on decisions involving Homeowners Section II liability coverage.

-PLRB has a Web-based mechanism for insurer and affiliate members to request litigation support from other members and affiliates in the form of amicus curiae ("friend of the court") briefs.
-You can access this service by clicking on the "Coverage Research" button in the left bar of our home page and then selecting "Amicus Curiae" from the top bar.
+The Property & Liability Resource Bureau has a Web-based mechanism for insurer and affiliate members to request litigation support from other members and affiliates in the form of amicus curiae ("friend of the court") briefs.
+You can access this service here.